Added Benefits: Cleaning up our Energy

 What can I do?

 There are even changes you can make yourself that will help reduce illnesses and climate change.
 Energy efficiency is one of the best ways to reduce all emissions, and there are many ways to achieve this.
 Some options: look for the Energy Star label when buying appliances, set your electronics and thermostat to a power saving setting if they have one, and drive the most fuel-efficient car when taking a trip.
 Following each of these tips will use less gas or electricity, which means that all types of pollution are reduced.
+If you’re trying to negotiate new energy contracts for your business, then you’re going to need a Letter of Authority.
 For an even bigger difference, vote for leaders with platforms that include pro-environmental policies like the ones studied here.

 Source: Brown, K.E., Henze, D.K. & Milford, J.B.
 Comparing health benefit calculations for alternative energy futures.
 Air Qual Atmos Health (2020). https://doi.org/10.1007/s11869-020-00840-8